 \section{Abstract}

-Causal discovery aims to learn a causal graph from observational data.
-To date, most causal discovery methods require data to be stored in a central server.
-However, data owners gradually refuse to share their personalized data to avoid privacy leakage, making this task more troublesome by cutting off the first step.
-A puzzle arises: \textit{how do we infer causal relations from decentralized data?} In this paper, with the additive noise model assumption of data, we take the first step in developing a gradient-based learning framework named DAG-Shared Federated Causal Discovery (DS-FCD), which can learn the causal graph without directly touching local data and naturally handle the data heterogeneity.
-DS-FCD benefits from a two-level structure of each local model.
-The first level learns the causal graph and communicates with the server to get model information from other clients, while the second level approximates causal mechanisms and personally updates from its own data to accommodate the data heterogeneity.
-Moreover, DS-FCD formulates the overall learning task as a continuous optimization problem by taking advantage of an equality acyclicity constraint, which can be naturally solved by gradient descent methods.
+To date, most directed acyclic graphs (DAGs) structure learning approaches require data to be stored in a central server.
+However, due to the consideration of privacy protection, data owners gradually refuse to share their personalized raw data to avoid private information leakage, making this task more troublesome by cutting off the first step.
+Thus, a puzzle arises: \textit{how do we discover the underlying DAG structure from decentralized data?} In this paper, focusing on the additive noise models (ANMs) assumption of data generation, we take the first step in developing a gradient-based learning framework named FedDAG, which can learn the DAG structure without directly touching the local data and also can naturally handle the data heterogeneity.
+Our method benefits from a two-level structure of each local model.
+The first level structure learns the edges and directions of the graph and communicates with the server to get the model information from other clients during the learning procedure, while the second level structure approximates the mechanisms among variables and personally updates on its own data to accommodate the data heterogeneity.
+Moreover, FedDAG formulates the overall learning task as a continuous optimization problem by taking advantage of an equality acyclicity constraint, which can be solved by gradient descent methods to boost the searching efficiency.
 Extensive experiments on both synthetic and real-world datasets verify the efficacy of the proposed method.